 To recap, as you discuss your prenuptial agreement with your spouse, bear in mind that valid marriage agreements must have the following features to be legally enforceable:

-If you’re considering a prenuptial agreement and need legal assistance in the Langley area of British Columbia, DSG Family Law offers a free initial consultation to assess your situation and outline your legal options.
-Speak with a family lawyer today.
+If you’re considering a prenuptial agreement and need legal assistance in the Langley area of British Columbia, DSG Family Law offers a free and confidential initial consultation to assess your situation and outline your legal options.
+Speak with our family lawyers today.

 DSG Family Law is committed to providing you with strategic & compassionate guidance for all your family law needs, with clear solutions to complex matters.